In Germany approximately 90 percent of the people have not chosen a person to act on their behalf in the event of a life changing incident.

 No, as this is what your partner can expect!

-- To list all assests and all your financial means
+- To list all assets and all your financial means

 - Submit an annual report on your incomings and outgoings